Leaderboard

 6 points

-Yeah they were both very extreme weather events.
+10. Yeah they were both very extreme weather events.
 We had wind gusts here 55+ mph straight out of the stampede gap that night…with waves of 4-5 feet here in commencement bay.
 They were bringing in cranes from the port of Seattle into Tacoma and one of the cranes washed right into Katie downs here on the waterfront that night.
-Quite a few docks on the west side of the bay broke that evening.5 points
+Quite a few docks on the west side of the bay broke that evening.

 4 points